paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 There are other ways of rendering a list, but I found this method particularly useful and concise, even though I don't need to update this list.
 The `hide_detail` closure is used like the previous component to hide the sidepanel.
 But instead of using a flag, it directly cleans (set to `None`), the signal that controls the visibility of the side panel.

+Now, check the usage of `let step_detail = create_signal(StepDetailEnum::NotSet);`.
+Instead of a `bool` + `Option` to control the rendering of a signal, this component uses a `enum` to keep track of several variantes of a signal internal state.
+For the example we use use `Loaded(StepTrace)` and `NotSet`, but we could use `Loading`, among other variants to handle spinners, etc. This pattern offer a more fine grained control of rendering.

 ## State and Local Store